Admission 2025-26

 Average Salary

-There are many private as well as government hospital that offers high Paid Jobs to a pathologist.
-As a fresher and a newbie to this field, your starting salary may be somewhere around 10k to 15k.
-Bust as you grow and learn to do things properly, you can start your own Pathology Lab.
-After gaining experience, there is a rise in salary and it can go up to Rs 50,000 per month in very few years.
+Many private and government hospitals offer high paying jobs to pathologists.
+As a fresher and new person in this field, your starting salary can be around 10k to 15k.
+But as you grow and learn to do things properly, you can start your pathology lab.
+After gaining experience, the salary increases, and it can go up to Rs 50,000 per month in very few years.

 Job ProfileAverage Salary